Koldar/crashc/wiki/03_MeetThePowerhouse.md

         }
     }

-´THEN´ sections are useful to improve test readability.
+`THEN` sections are useful to improve test readability.

 What's next?
 ============